gregscullard/Hedera-Smart-Contracts/README.md

 Demonstrates how to create a contract and a token, allocating the contract to be the token's treasury and supply key.
 This enables the contract to mint and burn the token.

+### upgradable-proxy-mint

+Demonstrates how to create an upgradable contract that manages a native token.

+### nft-escrow

+Shows how a contract can be used to escrow an NFT with an asking price so that it can be purchased by a third party.